destocot/obsidian-notes/React/General.md

 ----
 ## `useContext` (create custom hook)
 - by throwing an error we inform the developer they are not using the context in the correct place, furthermore, it prevents the null check when the context is used.

+> `useContext` can be used to share a single value around your application, this can be powerful for performance so that one is not constantly creating event listeners or state extraneously

+- refactoring with `useContext` can optimize unnecessary re-renders
+- prevents prop drilling since we can pull values directly out of the context
+- you can consume contexts in other contexts (it's just a component after all)
+	- as long as the context that is consuming another context is nested within

 ```jsx
 import { useContext } from "react";
 import { ItemsContext } from "../contexts/ItemsContextProvider";